christlutheran/christlutheranmanhattan/src/content/pages/divine-service.md

 > <cite>John 6:63</cite>

 #### Creed
-We confess either the Nicene or Apostles' Creed, as the Formula of Concord states:
+We confess the Nicene Creed, as the Formula of Concord states:

-> We believe, teach, and confess that these symbols are the true and pure exposition of the Word of God.
+> And because directly after the times of the apostles, and even while they were still living, false teachers and heretics arose, and symbols, i. e., brief, succinct confessions, were composed against them in the early Church, which were regarded as the unanimous, universal Christian faith and confession of the orthodox and true Church, namely, the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed, we pledge ourselves to them, and hereby reject all heresies and dogmas which, contrary to them, have been introduced into the Church of God.
 > <cite>Formula of Concord, Epitome</cite>

 #### Sermon